ordina-jworks/ordina-jworks.github.io/_posts/2017-09-04-Secure-your-architecture-part1.md

 When searching for a security protocol, we don't want to reinvent the wheel and look at what is supported by the Spring framework.
 Obviously, it depends on the use case of the applications that require resources from our system.
 Is it a third party application like Facebook or a first party like your own application?
 Or both?
-I will explain both [OAuth2](#oauth2-scopes){:target="_blank"} & [JSON Web Token](#jwt){:target="_blank"} and how they solve these requirements.
+I will explain both [OAuth2](#oauth2-scopes){:target="_blank"} and [JSON Web Token](#jwt){:target="_blank"} and how they solve these requirements.

 The OAuth2 delegation protocol allows us to retrieve an access token from an idenity provider and gain access to a microservice by passing the token with subsequent requests.
 When introducing the OAuth2 framework to our system, we will be using four grant types.
-These three grant types are different ways to obtain an access token, some clients are more trusted than others.
+These grant types are different ways to obtain an access token, some clients are more trusted than others.

 ### OAuth2 Grant Types

-#### Third party applications: Authorization Code grant type & Implicit grant type
+#### Third party applications: Authorization Code grant type and Implicit grant type
 Authorization Code is the most common used grant type for third party applications, where user's confidentiality can be maintained.
 The user won't have to share his credentials with the application that is requesting resources from our backend.
 This is a redirection-based flow, which means that the application must be capable of interacting with the user's web browser.